ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 synth.PreviewMap "Analysis of A3, A4, A5" analysis
 ```

-The above example automatically opens the browser with the following graph:
+The above example automatically opens the browser with the following graph :

 ![Preview](Reports/Files/Frequency-Analysis.png)

-> Note: Tools to zoom and move are present on the page.
+> Note : Tools to zoom and move are present on the page.

 To extract the main harmonics from the analysis, use `FrequencyAnalyser.LocalMaxValuesIndices (threshold: float) (map: Map<float, float>)`